-What Happens When You Need to Break Your Lease?
+What Happens When You Need to Break A Lease

-While breaking a real estate lease agreement can have financial and legal repercussions, there are times when it is absolutely necessary to do so.
-When this occurs, it's important that the tenant understands that even though they can be held liable for the remaining rent due on the lease agreement, there is a duty to mitigate on the part of the landlord, which means that they must actively seek to re-rent the property.
+While breaking a real estate lease agreement can have financial and legal repercussions, it is important to understand what a lease means: a lease is a binding contract between a landlord and tenant that outlines the terms and obligations of renting a property.
+There are times when it is absolutely necessary to do so.
+Lease agreements can apply to both apartments and houses, and when this occurs, it is important that the tenant understands that even though they can be held liable for the remaining rent due on the lease agreement, there is a duty to mitigate on the part of the landlord, which means that they must actively seek to re-rent the property.

 The Landlord Must Make an Effort to Re-Rent

-When an individual signs a residential lease agreement they are promising to occupy the property for the time period specified in the lease agreement and pay rent for that duration.
+When an individual signs a residential lease agreement, the lease becomes a binding agreement that legally obligates both the tenant and landlord to the terms specified.
+By signing, the tenant is promising to occupy the unit for the time period specified in the lease agreement and pay rent for that duration.
 When the lease is broken, the landlord can hold the tenant liable for the remaining lease term depending on the various state laws that apply.
-However, most states require that the landlord makes a diligent effort to re-rent the property as soon as possible.
-This is known as a duty to mitigate and it offers certain protections to tenants by preventing a landlord from simply sitting on a vacant property and refusing to re-rent it.
+However, most states require that the landlord makes a diligent effort to re-rent the unit as soon as possible.
+This is known as a duty to mitigate and it offers certain protections to tenants by preventing a landlord from simply sitting on a vacant unit and refusing to re-rent it.
+Many landlords are willing to work with tenants to re-rent the unit if certain conditions are met, such as providing proper notice or paying a lease-break fee.

 Mitigation Laws Limit a Tenant’s Financial Liability

 While the duty to mitigate requires that a landlord attempt to re-rent the property, it does not force them to do so in a specified period of time, nor does it require them to forgo their selection criteria in an attempt to rent the property quicker.
-It only requires a landlord to make a reasonable effort to re-rent the property, which means the tenant, at a minimum, will be held responsible for at least one month's rent.
+The cost of breaking a lease can include an early termination fee, loss of your security deposit, or being responsible for several month's rent, depending on your lease agreement and state laws.
+It only requires a landlord to make a reasonable effort to re-rent the property, which means the tenant, at a minimum, will be held responsible for at least one month’s rent, and in many cases, tenants may be required to make payments for two to four month's rent as part of the process to terminate the lease early.
+Providing short notice to your landlord can increase the cost or financial consequences of breaking a lease, as it may be harder for the landlord to find a replacement tenant quickly.

 Mitigation Laws Can Protect the Tenant